florianblume/Qt3D-OffscreenRenderer/README.md

 # Qt3D-OffscreenRenderer

+---

+*Note:* If you want to use the offscreen renderer in your project to embedd Qt3D without having to use `Qt3DWindow`, checkout my [implementation of a Qt3DWidget](https://github.com/florianblume/qt3d-widget).
+It renders everything offline and uses the offscreen texture to paint a quad in a `QOpenGLWidget`.

+---

 This project is based on the Qt 3D basic shapes C++ example (https://doc.qt.io/qt-5.10/qt3d-basicshapes-cpp-example.html).

 It renders the whole scene using a QOffscreenSurface offline and displays the image in a QLabel.